imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 fluentMeshToFoam elbow.msh
 ```

 Here, `fluentMeshToFoam` is the executable for importing the mesh and `elbow.msh` is the argument pointing towards the mesh file inside the `elbow` case folder.
-The utlitity successfully imports the mesh and confirms this with the output:
+The utility successfully imports the mesh and confirms this with the output:

 ```
 ...